Bardolph-Automation-Inc/bardolph/docs/language.rst

 Return Values
 -------------
-A routine can return a value and exit, becoming what is often referred to as a *function*.
+A routine can return a value and exit, becoming a *function*.
 This is done with the ``return`` keyword.
 A routine can return either a string or a number.

 For example:

 .. code-block:: lightbulb

     define increment with x begin
-        return {x + 1}
+        return x + 1
     end

 Any return value that is a mathematical expression must be contained in curly